ibm-cloud-docs/codeengine/troubleshoot-subscriptions.md

 {: tsResolve}
 Try one of these solutions,

 1. Run the [`ibmcloud ce sub ping list`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-list) command to list all defined ping subscriptions and check whether a subscription with the same name exists.
-If a subscription with the same name already exists, use the [`ibmcloud ce sub ping delete --name SUB_NAME`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-delete) to delete the old subscription.
+If a subscription with the same name  exists, use the [`ibmcloud ce sub ping delete --name SUB_NAME`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-delete) to delete the old subscription.
 The name of the subscription must be unique within your project.

 2. Run [`ibmcloud ce app list`](/docs/codeengine?topic=codeengine-cli#cli-application-list) to make sure that your destination app exists.
 If the app doesn't exist, create the application with the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.